You are currently viewing 9 Incredible Things to Do in Glacier National Park MontanaPin

 4. Camp in the Backcountry

-There’s no better way to appreciate the beauty of the park then to camp in it!
-There are numerous campsites throughout the park and the rangers will be the best resource to find out which ones are available.
-When we arrived at Cracker Lake, we met several people who had camped there the night before and we were so envious.
+There’s no better way to appreciate the park’s beauty than to camp in it!
+Numerous campsites are throughout the park, and the rangers will be the best resource to determine which ones are available.
+When we arrived at Cracker Lake, we met several people who had camped there the night before, and we were so envious.
 They got to camp right next to a beautiful lake under a million stars.
 Next time, we will extend our hike and spend some time out there!

 Local Tip: Again, don’t forget the bear spray when camping in the backcountry.